 Real World Applications

-It is important to understand the difference between the terms, but it’s also important to understand that there are times when the word addiction is used when SUD would be the better fit.
+It is important to understand the difference between the terms, but it’s also important to understand when SUD is the better fit.
 Consider the implication and perspective of the person using the term and understand they may unintentionally misspeak.

 Seeking Help